digitalbricklayer/techteapotcom/src/content/posts/last-savages.md

 aliases: [/last-savages/]
 ---

-Ray Kurzweil has a history of <a href="http://slumz.boxden.com/f244/google-s-ray-kurzweil-predicts-how-world-will-change-2023326/">making accurate future forecasts</a>.
+Ray Kurzweil has a history of [making accurate future forecasts](http://slumz.boxden.com/f244/google-s-ray-kurzweil-predicts-how-world-will-change-2023326/).
 One of them is that the 3D printer is coming and the current ones are but a small hint of what is to come.

 That got me thinking.
 We are quite possibly the last generation to have a direct connection between taking raw materials and making an end product.